Max Kilman transfer: West Ham have improved offer in region of £40m accepted by Wolves

 Wolves accept West Ham's bid in region of £40m for captain Max Kilman; Hammers made improved bid after seeing their opening £25m offer last month rejected by Wolves; West Ham boss Julen Lopetegui set to be reunited with Kilman, whom he managed in his time at Wolves

-West Ham have had an improved offer in the region of £40m for defender Max Kilman accepted by Wolves.
+Max Kilman is having a West Ham medical ahead of his move from Wolves after a bid in the region of £40m was accepted for the defender.

+The two clubs are finalising the details of the deal following West Ham's improved offer for the Wolves captain.

-The Hammers had an opening £25m bid rejected by Wolves last month for their captain, which fell considerably short of the Molineux club's valuation.
+The Hammers had an opening £25m bid rejected by Wolves last month, which fell considerably short of the Molineux club's valuation.

 But West Ham have upped their offer by around £15m and have found an agreement with Wolves over a move for the 27-year-old.